Slides 📊

 2.3.
 Tools for Numerical (Quantitative) Data

-Numerical data offers richer visualization possibilities than categorical data because it now contains information about distance between values.
+Numerical data offers richer visualization possibilities than categorical data because it contains information about the distances between values.
 We are now interested in the overall shape of the distribution, where the numbers are clustered, and how far they spread.
 A histogram answers all three at a glance.
-In this chapter, we’ll focus on building good histograms.

 Road Map 🧭